jro31/jethro-codes/_articles/projects/blocks-falling.md

 Also, updating the game board while _rotating_ the `'live'` block was an absolute ball ache.

-So what I ultimate ended up doing, was having a _different_ hook, to rotate each of the seven blocks.
+So what I ultimately ended up doing, was having a _different_ hook, to rotate each of the seven blocks.

 Well six.
-The `O` block doesn't get rotates, because it's just a 2x2 block.
+The `O` block doesn't get rotated, because it's just a 2x2 block.

 ## Rotating blocks

-As with other actions in this game, rotating the blocks can be done in one of two way; either with the keyboard, or with the on-screen buttons.
+As with other actions in this game, rotating the blocks can be done in one of two ways; either with the keyboard, or with the on-screen buttons.

 Assuming that we're using the keyboard, then within the `handleKeyPress()` function of our `GameBoard` component we call the `useRotateBlock` hook: